Syllabus | Schedule | Homework & Assignments | Resources | Materials Links | Blog

 GRADING

-• Participation is worth 5% of your grade, including lab time, workshops, discussions, critiques, and active engagement with all aspects of the class.
+• Participation is worth 10% of your grade.
+Class participation includes lab time, workshops, critiques, discussions, and an overall active engagement in class.

-• Extra credit will be given in the case where the work done goes well beyond the parameters of the assignment.
+• Extra credit may be given in the case where the work done goes well beyond the parameters of the assignment.

 ATTENDANCE

-• Attendance is MANDATORY as there are lecture topics that cannot be made up outside of class.
-The instructor will NOT be available to personally re-teach a class if you are absent.
+• Attendance is manditory.
+Lectures cannot be made up outside of class.
+The instructor will not be available to personally re-teach a class to a student who has been absent.

 • Be considerate of other classmates and show up on time for class!
 Late arrivals are disruptive for everyone.
 Being late to class two times will be considered as one unexcused absence.